levsero/test_embed/doc/chat.md

 `zE('webWidget:get', 'chat:department', department<int|string>);`

-Returns an object containing information about the specified department, including its id, name, and status.
+Returns an object containing information about the specified department, including its `id`, `name`, and `status`.
 Otherwise returns `undefined` if the department is not found or not enabled.

+**Note**: This function should only be called after the widget is connected.
+See the examples.

 ##### Parameters